rustyconover/duckdb-lindel-extension/README.md

 ```

-Currently, the input of `hilbert_encode()` and `morton_encode()` is that the input
-DuckDB arrays, which means each array element consists of the same size.
-If you want to encode
-different sized types it is possible, but you need to always break up the larger data types
-into the units of the smallest data type.  **Your mileage may vary.**
+Currently, the input for `hilbert_encode()` and `morton_encode()` functions in DuckDB requires that all elements in the input array be of the same size.
+If you need to encode different sized types, you must break up larger data types into units of the smallest data type.
+Results may vary.

 ### Decoding Functions

 * `hilbert_encode(ANY_UNSIGNED_INTEGER, TINYINT, BOOLEAN, BOOLEAN)`
 * `morton_encode(ANY_UNSIGNED_INTEGER, TINYINT, BOOLEAN, BOOLEAN)`

-The decoding functions take three parameters:
+The decoding functions take four parameters:

-The first parameter is the value to be decoded, this is always an unsigned integer type.
+1. **Value to be decoded:** This is always an unsigned integer type.

-The second parameter is the number of elements that should be decoded from the value.
+2. **Number of elements to decode:** This is a `TINYINT` specifying how many elements should be decoded.

-The third parameter is a boolean that indicates that the values should be returned as floats (either `REAL` or `DOUBLE`) if set to true.
+3. **Float return type:** This `BOOLEAN` indicates whether the values should be returned as floats (REAL or DOUBLE).
+Set to true to enable this.

-The fourth parameter is a boolean that indicates that the values should be unsinged if not using floats.
+4. **Unsigned return type:** This `BOOLEAN` indicates whether the values should be unsigned if not using floats.

-The actual return types of these functions will always be an array where the type of the element of the array is determined by the number of elements requested and if "float" handling is enabled by the third parameter.
+The return type of these functions is always an array, with the element type determined by the number of elements requested and whether "float" handling is enabled by the third parameter.

 ### Examples